ubports/system-image/ini-manpage.rst

 THE UPDATER SECTION
 ===================

-This section defines directories where upgrade files will be placed for recovery reboot to apply.
+The section that starts with ``[updater]`` defines directories where upgrade files will be placed for recovery reboot to apply.
 This section contains the following variables:

 cache_partition
     The directory bind-mounted read-write from the Android side into the